-Remote Learning @ Gillshill
+Remote EDUCATION @ Gillshill

 This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education where national or local restrictions require entire cohorts (or bubbles) to remain at home.

 We are continuing to provide an ambitious and broad curriculum across all subjects that allows access to high-quality online and offline resources that are linked to the school’s curriculum expectations in line with the DfE expectations.
 (EYFS – up to 3 hours, Key Stage 1 – 3 hours and Key Stage 2 – 4 hours.)

 Pupils are being taught a planned and well-sequenced curriculum so that knowledge and skills are built incrementally, with a good level of clarity about what is intended to be taught and practised in each subject to ensure high levels of attainment and progress.

 A daily timetable has been developed to be followed in school and at home.
 We ask that all pupils join the daily Google/Tapestry Meet as this ‘live lesson’ provides important opportunities for pupils and teachers to discuss the previous day’s learning and what the new learning will be as well as interact socially.

 Pupils are provided with a teacher-led curriculum which aligns as closely as possible with in-school provision, following the school's planning and National Curriculum and is targeted to the needs of the individual child.
 Pupils will be provided with frequent, clear explanations of new content, delivered by a teacher or through high-quality curriculum resources or videos from other sites or platforms.